PPRaspberryPi/cube/README.md

 ## Usage example

 You can play snake, pong (single and multiplayer).
-In addition you can display the current weather state.
+In addition you can display the current weather state (location currently hard coded).
 There is also an inbuilt music player which visualizes the spectrum (via DCT).

 I mean, you can play 3D Snake, isn't that enough? 🤷